 PicMonkey Tips: Get the required pixel dimensions for your image from your local print shop.
 You can start with a blank canvas by using our Design feature (the “Design” button at the top of the home page).
 Import custom backgrounds or your logo using the “Your Own” button in Overlays.

-PicMonkey Tips: For Facebook covers, hover over the “Design” button at the top of the home page, and click the Facebook Cover template for a fast start.
+PicMonkey Tips: For Facebook covers, use our Facebook cover maker!
+Or, hover over the “Design” button at the top of the home page, and click the Facebook Cover template for a fast start.
 Use PicMonkey to color correct your images before you upload them and remember that your profile image sits on top of the cover image, so design around it.
 We’ve rounded up all social media image dimensions for you here.
 Check out more tutorials and tips on business design:

 - Designing your own business cards, by Love the Here and Now